JeremyDa/spiringboot/README.md

-# spiringboot
+# springboot

-##this is a back-end web framework of spring boot
+## This is a back-end web framework of Spring Boot

+## It aimd to make developer not have to code and implement data service by writing sql in xml files with mybatis.